Mike7154/plex_criticker/README.md

 ```

 ### Arguments

-print("Arguments include -f for file-read, -x for xml read, -i for import ratings, -c for collection build, -p for creating a collection sorted by PSI")
--f : Reads a file of movies and ratings.
+- -f : Reads a file of movies and ratings.
 You can download a csv file from your criticker profile
--x : Reads an xml file of movies and ratings.
+- -x : Reads an xml file of movies and ratings.
 You can get an xml url of recent ratings from your criticker profile.
 The URL must be pasted into the settings.yml file
--i : Imports ratings into plex
+- -i : Imports ratings into plex
--c : Creates a collection of movies in plex based on the ratings.
+- -c : Creates a collection of movies in plex based on the ratings.
 The name of this collection is set in the settings.yml file
--p : Creates a collection of movies in plex based on the PSI of the movie.
+- -p : Creates a collection of movies in plex based on the PSI of the movie.
 The name of this collection is set in the settings.yml file